 Our management will have considerable discretion in the application of the net proceeds received by us.
 You will not have the opportunity, as part of your investment decision, to assess whether the proceeds are being used appropriately.
 You must rely on the judgment of our management regarding the application of the net proceeds of this offering.
-We currently expect that we will use a portion of these net proceeds to repay all of our credit facility.
-After repayment we expect to have availability under our secured revolving credit facility for future borrowings that we also may use at our discretion.
 The net proceeds may be used for corporate purposes that may not improve our financial condition and results of operations or increase our stock price.